simiancraft/create-phaser-app/README.md

 ## Important

 This project is under development.
-The goal is to start witha b oilerplate, but transition into a scaffold witha various development tools.
+The goal is to start witha boilerplate, but transition into a scaffold witha various development tools.
 Many dev tools are here now, but many are yet to come.
 This project cna be used right now as a boilerplate.

 ![cpa-demo-mech](https://user-images.githubusercontent.com/954596/40955643-e0393dce-6850-11e8-8708-590dbf8f66cd.gif)